Customs Fraud: Key Takeaways

 Whistleblowers can play an important role in stopping customs fraud by providing information about evading tariff and customs duties, or AD/CV duties evasion, since US Customs and Border Protection (CBP) is able to inspect only a small percentage of imported goods.

-- Structuring: Also known as “smurfing,” this involves splitting large transactions into smaller ones to avoid detection and reporting requirements.
+Also known as “smurfing,” this involves breaking down large import orders into a series of smaller shipments, often through mail, to evade detection and reporting requirements for customs duties.

 What are customs duties?